Complete Guide to Salary Management in Business: 2026 Edition

 ---

-Information contained in a payslip (amount, address, social security number, family status) constitutes personal data within the meaning of GDPR.
+Information contained in a pay slip (amount, address, social security number, family situation) constitutes personal data within the meaning of the GDPR.
 As such, their processing is subject to strict obligations:

-- Purpose limitation: data can only be used for payroll management and associated legal obligations;
+- Limitation of purpose: data can only be used for payroll management and associated legal obligations;

 - Minimization: only strictly necessary data should be collected;